dhis2/ui-core/README.md

 }
 ```

-Now there is no way for specificity to win, and all components which use
+Now there is no way for specificity to win, and all components that use
 those classes or elements will inherit those rules.

 If you can control the CSS, _do not use `!important`_ and _do not allow
 your CSS rules to leak into the global scope_.

-If you cannot control the CSS which bleeds into `ui` components, then
+If you cannot control the CSS that bleeds into `ui` components, then
-you need to define a class which counters the effects of the rule, and
+you need to define a class that counters the effects of the rule, and
 use the `className` prop to override the global rule.

 `index.css`: